I had a head start

 A lanky Swede who likes football

-At the marine centre we borrowed a viewer,
+At the marine centre we dipped into the depths,

 The lassie (kvinna, quine, queen)

-When Siobhan – aged six – learnt how
+When Siobhan – aged six – got the trick

 The Swedish lassie smiled and said braw!